flutter/website/src/docs/release/breaking-changes/hero-controller-scope.md

 ## Description of change

-If the code starts throwing assertion error after this change, it means the code has already been broken even before this change.
+If the code starts throwing assertion errors after this change, it means the code was already broken even before this change.
-This change only surfaced the problem.
+Multiple navigators may be registered under the same hero controller scope, and they can not trigger hero animations when their route changes.
+This change only surfaced this problem.

 ## Migration guide